Last updated on 12 January 2021

 When I started on Hollowpoint, I was floored!
 I admittedly expected something different and much flatter.
 But luckily the pudding proved to be jolly good eating.
-And they should probably rename this album to The Awakening or something.
-‘Cause, this is real good, mature metal.
-No shit.
-The long slumber of this beauty has certainly done a world of good to the quality of their tune.
-Interestingly, the same happened to Sorcerer with In The Shadow of the Inverted Cross.
-When these folks came to from their beauty sleep and let loose, it just took your breath away.
+But they should probably rename this album to The Awakening or something.
+‘Cause, this is really good, mature metal.

-In a sense they remind me of Moonspell and Amorphis in some of the tracks, albeit not of the same dark kind of style these two display.
+In a sense, they remind me of Moonspell and Amorphis in some of the tracks, albeit not of the same dark kind of style these two display.
 Then again, they marry doom elements with more folksy parts.
-And all of a sudden Denigrate spread their Melodeath wings, going places Insomnium style.
-Some hellishly stellar solos spice up the record just nicely too.
-Like some Australian Outback hot sauce that will help you enjoying your hamburger better.
+And all of a sudden Denigrate spread their Melodic Death Metal wings, going places Insomnium style.
+Some hellishly stellar solos spice up the record just nicely, too.
+Like some Australian Outback hot sauce that will help you enjoy your hamburger better.

 Hollowpoint keeps the power up until the bitter end with no discernible fillers.
 This is not really surprising after such a long time, I would have been worried otherwise.
 Production, mixing and mastering are largely well done, no complaints.

 Denigrate have however let the work of a LOT of other bands of different genres influence their music.
 So, the album is definitely not something we did not hear before.
 Evil tongues will say that they did this on purpose to have something to like for everyone.

 On the other hand, the album is full of hooks, changes of direction, and surprises, which renders it fun to listen to.
 Yet again, they are guilty of a somewhat boring and repetitive song structure evident in some of their tracks.
 But all of those are minor carpers, as – in the end – the overall quality remains at very high levels.